 Union Berlin’s away kit made its debut in a preseason friendly against FC Viktoria 1899 Berlin in June.
 It is mostly black, with small vertical lines in red and grey across the front.

-The front of VfB Stuttgart’s home shirt contains a tonal pattern with 24 different Stuttgart landmarks, including the Wilhelma zoological gardens, the Market Hall, the Collegiate Church and Solitude Palace.
+The fronts of VfB Stuttgart’s home and third shirts contain a tonal pattern with 24 different Stuttgart landmarks, including the Wilhelma zoological gardens, the Market Hall, the Collegiate Church and Solitude Palace.
 The away kit, with red and black hoops and a white polo collar, draws direct inspiration from the club’s 1997-99 away kit.

 This is VfL Bochum’s first season with supplier Mizuno.
 The tonal geometric pattern on the front of the home kit depicts the floodlight masts and crescent-shaped concrete stands of the Vonovia Ruhrstadion.